How Can an eCommerce App Design Influence User Psychology?

 - Human-Centred Design

-Design thinking helps companies in understanding their customer’s needs and wants.
+Design thinking helps companies understand their customer’s needs and wants.
 Getting it right results in having loyal customers.
 Most eCommerce apps are designed to sell products, so design thinking has ascended.

 Design thinking also embraces unconventional thinking, i.e. finding innovative solutions better suited for your customers instead of copying what the competitors do.
 It is an iterative, non-linear process that is most useful for tackling unknown or poorly defined problems.